lups2000/mitmproxy-MCP/docs/design.md

 - replays the current real flow through mitmproxy
 - follows mitmproxy replay semantics

+### Comparing flows

+`diff_flows`:

+- compares two flows using the redacted MCP projection
+- does not mutate mitmproxy state
+- intentionally reports only MCP-visible redacted data, not raw unredacted flow objects

+This makes it useful for safe traffic analysis and for comparing two captured flows after replay, duplication, import, or other workflow steps.

 ### Interception can happen twice

 If an intercept filter is broad, for example it matches both request and response, the same flow may be intercepted twice: